LismarYaquer/GCDProject/CodeBook.md

 # Human Activity Recognition Using Smartphones Dataset

 This is a slightly modified version of the Human Activity Recognition Using Smartphones Dataset.
-Created in order to acomplish the Getting and Cleaning Data Project.
+Created in order to accomplish the Getting and Cleaning Data Project.

 Description of the dataset:
 Contains four (4) variables indicating the mean values of the mean or standard deviation for each feature, grouped by subject, activity and feature.

 Variables:

 	subject_id:	integer
 				Indicates the id number of each participant.
 				Values: From 1 to 30.